-- 6.1.1.
+6.1.1.
 If you have an existing stationary SI RICE located at an area source of HAP emissions, you must comply with the applicable emission limitations, operating limitations, and other requirements no later than October 19, 2013.

-[40 C.F.R. §63.6595(a)(1); 45CSR34] - 6.1.2.
+[40 C.F.R. §63.6595(a)(1); 45CSR34]

+6.1.2.
 As stated in 40 C.F.R. §§63.6603 and 63.6640, the permittee must comply with the following requirements from Table 2d for existing stationary RICE located at area sources of HAP emissions:

-For each The permittee must meet the following requirements, except during periods of startup During periods of startup you must Change oil and filter every 2,160 hours of operation or annually, whichever comes first; 1 Minimize the engine's time spent at idle and minimize the engine's 4SLB remote stationary RICE >500 HP Inspect spark plugs every 2,160 hours of operation or annually, startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
+For each The permittee must meet the following requirements, except during periods of startup During periods of startup you must II Change oil and filter every 2,160 hours of operation or annually, whichever comes first; 1 Minimize the engine's time spent at idle and minimize the engine's 4SLB remote stationary RICE >500 HP Inspect spark plugs every 2,160 hours of operation or annually, startup time at startup to a period needed for appropriate and safe loading of the engine, not to Inspect all hoses and belts every 2,160 hours of operation or annually, whichever comes first, and replace as necessary. exceed 30 minutes.

-1 Sources have the option to utilize an oil analysis program as described in §63.6625(j) (permit condition 6.2.1.) in order to extend the specified oil change requirement in Table 2d of this subpart.
+Sources have the option to utilize an oil analysis program as described in §63.6625(j) (permit condition 6.2.1.) in order to extend the specified oil change requirement in Table 2d of this subpart.